AFRINIC/lamecheck/README.md

 ### Multiple Zones:

-Run `zones-loop.sh` to extra NS records from a zonelet files and run the check on each on.
+Run `loop-zones.sh` to extra NS records from a zonelet files and run the check on each on.

 Zone files to parse for NS seeding must be placed into the `zones/` folder first.